ycparak/pkms/content/starting-to-build.md

 Its also been such a pleasure to not have to worry about doing sales.
 I can focus on the thing I love most about this work — programming and designing.
 For now I’ve paused all of my sales efforts until I get an initial version up and running.
 And since I’m planning on charging $249 per month for the service, if the 5 users convert I’ll hit ramen profitability ($1000 MRR) much quicker than I anticipated when starting this challenge.

 Hitting ramen profitability will mean I’m not relying on the savings I’ve built up and that would be a massive relief for me.
 So I’m working as fast as possible to get the initial version up.
 I sketched out the architecture and started building it out.
 I’ve got the authentication system working along with the user onboarding flow.
-So at least some progress has been made.
+So even though progress has been slow, I’ve at least got that initial bit of the ground.

 I’ve set the deadline to get the initial version up and running in 10 weeks.
 So by the end of October.
 If 10 weeks seems slow, it’s because there’s some complexity I don’t yet know how to solve.
 But I do at least know that it is solvable.